invisible-college/statebus/README.md

 ActiveREST
 ==========

-    The web library that makes fun of web libraries in its name by having a web library name that's an oxymoron
+    The web library that makes fun of web libraries in its name, by calling itself a web library name that's an oxymoron

 ActiveREST is the stuff in between a server API and React.